d8chang/maca-screener-dchang/README.md

 Less so but still impactful: Age also plays a role in churn (0.22 correlation), as the data shows that for customers beyond the age of 50, the churn proportion goes up to 100%.
 Gender also plays a role, where more females churn.
 The last interaction (0.15) between the customer and company is important as well, since the longer that there's no communication, the less informed/aware the customer is of the product.

+Other callouts from the Association heatmap:
+- Calls and payment delay has some positive association - more support calls could mean issues with payment/product and less incentive to pay on time
+- Calls and total spend have an inverse association

 ## What could a company do to reduce churn given this data?

 Because support calls and last interaction both impact churn, there may need to be a balance of better responsiveness/support and troubleshooting to the point where there are less calls needed, but also consistent interactions where the customer is engaged and knows what's up to date.
 To address the high number of calls that lead to churn, approaches could be hiring more qualified customer support reps or providing incentives for quicker responses/proactiveness with customers to improve service (conducting more quota/bonus-based performance reviews).
 The goal would be to make it easier for customers to reach out for help and to get the help they need quickly and more effectively.